Land Of Treason

 For UK customers, give it about a week before getting too alarmed if nothing has been delivered since placing your order.

-For International orders wait a few weeks before getting in touch.
+For International orders wait a couple of weeks before getting in touch.

 Usually, within 1-4 working days after sending payment you will have recieved an email/notification from me that a parcel is on the way to you.

 Because I live in an isolated rural location I cannot get to the post office every day.
 I usually make the trip three times a week.
 Overall, the time scale for inland orders is days, not weeks.